Skip to main content Skip to main navigation Skip to search

 Mangosteen industry in Australia

-Mangosteens are grown in far north Queensland, near Bloomfield, Babinda and Innisfail.
+Mangosteens are grown commercially in Far North Queensland, near Bloomfield, Babinda and Innisfail.
+There are also small-scale, non-commercial growers around Darwin.

 The Australian peak mangosteen season is from November to March.